Myst1cX/SpotiKit/README.md

 >
 > **SpotiKitMobileDesktop**: everything SpotiwebJS does, plus a full mobile-like layout on open.spotify.com (floating player, bottom nav, library-as-overlay).
 Already includes the desktop script's features, so don't install both.
 > **NOTE**: An updated version of the mobile script (Spotifuck Mobile) can be found [here](https://github.com/Myst1cX/spotifuck-userscript/raw/main/spotifuck-mobile.user.js) - fixed the library bugs, restored the Now Playing View toggle.
-> Spotifuck Mobile takes in all of SpotiKitDesktopMobile.
+> **Spotifuck Mobile**: takes in all of SpotiKitDesktopMobile.
 Ad-slot cleanup and visual premium spoof, with which also came the logging of replaced text nodes and a forced english locale spoof are features that remain in this version.
 Check out [Spotifuck's Installation Guide](https://github.com/Myst1cX/spotifuck-userscript/blob/main/README.md).
 > **NOTE**: The original dev of the SpotiKitMobileScript script (now called SpotiKitUI) has resumed work.
 Their updates can be found [here](https://github.com/kitbodega/SpotiKit/blob/main/SpotiKitUI.js) - they will likely merge the library bug fixes and the Now Playing View.
 Watch out for new updates!
 > SpotiKitUI focuses on the mobile-like enhancement aspect.
 Other features (ad-slot cleanup and visual premium spoof, with which also came the logging of replaced text nodes and a forced english locale spoof are no longer present there).